OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 table: Paste Commands

 # Changing Your Password
-It is important to change from the temporary password you recieve when you open an account, to a password that you set.
+It is important to change from the temporary password you receive when you open an account, to a password that you set.
 Change your password using the `passwd` command.
 > Be on your guard against phishing emails.
 No HPCC employee will ever ask you for your password.

 - Once you are logged in, type `passwd`.